© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Medieval Building adjoining Magor Churchyard is a scheduled monument protected by Cadw under reference MM180.
 View the official record →

-Medieval Building adjoining Magor Churchyard is a late medieval domestic structure located in Monmouthshire, Wales.
+Medieval Building adjoining Magor Churchyard is a domestic structure of medieval date situated within the ecclesiastical precinct of Magor Church in Monmouthshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM180.

 Medieval Building adjoining Magor Churchyard dates from the medieval period, and is classified as a house (domestic).
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Medieval Building adjoining Magor Churchyard is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM180.